siulcode/inshur/README.md

 ## API

-This API is serving the filtered data from the Cat warlords.
+This API is serving the filtered data from the Cat warlords bunker.
 We are only presenting the facts from Cats that are not older than 10 years old and with their first name that begins with with the odd letters from the alphabet, these are A, C, E etc.

 The private API can be accessed via this URL: https://05d2-173-63-132-127.ngrok.io/